 It’s best to ingest all nine EAAs together.
 This can be done with an EAA supplement, but those are not cost-effective.
 Better is a protein source that includes all nine: whey powder or a food source, preferably animal-based: beef, chicken, fish, dairy, etc. (Vegans can get all nine together from a few plant sources, including quinoa, chia, and spirulina, or by combining non-animal foods.)

 BCAAs have been marketed as fast-acting super aminos that have unique, positive effects.
 Leucine does stimulate muscle protein synthesis, but BCAAs have not been proven to make a meaningful difference in workout results.

-So, should you supplement with BCAAs?
+Should you supplement with BCAAs?

 Ultimately BCAAs are just three of the nine essential building blocks of protein.
 You need all nine.
 Branched-chain amino acids consist of one-third of the aminos you need to build muscle.
 You would be better served adding some whey isolate (the fastest-acting whey protein) to your workout water jug.
 And doing so is much cheaper.
 Five grams of whey isolate—complete protein—will cost you about ten cents.
 Five grams of BCAAs—incomplete protein—will cost you at least 70 cents!
 For 70 cents, you can get 35 grams of whey isolate.
 And now we’re talking about something that can truly aid workout recovery and growth.
 (See also: How much protein should bodybuilders consume?)

+Not really.
 BCAAs are not a horrible supplement.
 But they are an overly expensive one.
 Don’t believe the hype.
 There are better and much cheaper ways to fuel your workouts and post-workout recovery.